Bootstrapping Yang-Mills matrix integrals: Positivity bounds

 \paragraph{Rank-3 sector.} We have three inequivalent irreps at rank $k=3$, so $r_{\max}=3$.
 Their multiplicities $m_{k,r}$ are $(m_{3,1}, m_{3,2},m_{3,3})=(1,2,1)$.
 Since $k=L_\text{max}/2$, we have $n_{k=3}=1$.
 They correspond to the Young tableaux $T_{k,r,a}$

-The middle two Young tableaux $T_{3,2,1}$ and $T_{3,2,2}$ are equivalent irreps, but they exhibit different permutation properties with respect to the O($D$) indices $(\mu_1, \mu_2, \mu_3)$.\footnote{There are two common definitions about the action of a Young symmetrizer associated with a Young tableau on tensors.
+The middle two Young tableaux $T_{3,2,1}$ and $T_{3,2,2}$ correspond to equivalent irreps, but they exhibit different permutation properties with respect to the $\mathrm{O}(D)$ indices $(\mu_1, \mu_2, \mu_3)$.\footnote{There are two common definitions of the action of a Young symmetrizer associated with a Young tableau on tensors.
 Consider a permutation $P$ of the form